Connect with others who understand.

 Dual Therapy Medication Combinations

-Before beginning a combination therapy, your doctor will discuss your treatment options and determine which are best for you.
+Before you begin a combination therapy, your doctor will discuss your treatment options and determine which are best for you.
 Common oral combination therapies include ERAs with PDE5 inhibitors or ERAs with sGC stimulators.
-If your pulmonary arterial hypertension is severe, your doctor may add prostacyclin medications into dual or triple combination therapy for added effects.
+If your PAH is severe, your doctor may add a prostacyclin medication as part of dual or triple combination therapy for added effects.
+Some people can now take a single daily pill that combines two medicines — an ERA and a PDE5 inhibitor.
+This may simplify treatment and help with sticking to a treatment plan.

-Several clinical trials have studied sequential dual therapy.
-In these studies, participants started on the first medication and added another or a placebo (inactive drug) for comparison.
-The results showed that combination therapy significantly reduced the worsening of PAH.
+Several clinical trials have studied sequential dual therapy (adding a second medicine later).
+Participants started on the first medication and added another or a placebo (inactive drug) for comparison.
+Combination therapy lowered the risk of PAH getting worse.
 Examples of sequential combinations studied for dual therapy include:

 Researchers have also studied what happens when the order of medications is switched.
 For example, some participants started treatment with an ERA and later added a prostacyclin.
 Others started with a prostacyclin and then added an ERA.
 The results help doctors understand the best way to start and adjust treatment over time.

-Some clinical trials have looked at whether it’s better to start with two PAH treatments at the same time (called initial combination therapy) or to start with one treatment and add another later on.
-So far, only two studies have focused on using combination therapy from the beginning.
-Most looked at adding one drug to an existing treatment.
-One study, called the Triton study, looked at starting with three drugs instead of two, but it didn’t show any added benefit.
+Some clinical trials looked at whether it’s better to start with two PAH treatments at the same time (called initial combination therapy) or to start with one treatment and add another later on.
+More recent studies support starting with combination therapy for many people, and one trial of starting three drugs at once didn’t show extra benefit.

-Because dual therapy for PAH is still being studied, doctors and researchers haven’t found the ideal combination.
-Your doctor will work with you to find which approach works best for you.
+Specific strategies for dual therapy in PAH are still being studied.
+Your doctor will help you find the approach that’s best for you.

 Who Is a Candidate for Combination Therapy?

-The medications your doctor recommends will depend on how serious your pulmonary arterial hypertension is.
-If you’re taking one medication and your PAH symptoms haven’t improved, your doctor may add a second medication that works in a different way.
+The medications your doctor recommends will depend on how serious your PAH is.
+If you’re taking one medication and your PAH symptoms haven’t improved, your doctor may add a second medication that works differently.
 This is called sequential combination therapy.

 If you’ve just been diagnosed with PAH, you’ll likely be started on combination therapy.
 The European Society of Cardiology/European Respiratory Society (ESC/ERS) created guidelines to help doctors decide which medications to use and when to start them.
 These recommendations depend on different aspects of your PAH and overall health status, including: